Last updated: 20th February 2022

 In the 1940s, the government built black-only homes for workers and mockingly called them ‘matchbox houses’ because of their small size.
 The Mandela house is one of these houses – built in 1945, a modest one story red brick building with 4 rooms, where the inside has been turned into a museum.
 We viewed photographs and artefacts showcasing his life and period as the President of South Africa.
 There’s also some unusual gifts such as the world championship belt gifted to Mandela by boxer Sugar Ray Leonard.

-Outside in the small garden our guide told us about the fight against apartheid, it was a humbling experience listening to his stories, he also pointed out bullet holes in the red bricks from failed assassination attempts.
+Outside in the small garden our guide told us about the fight against apartheid, it was a humbling experience listening to his stories.
+He also pointed out bullet holes in the red bricks near the entrance from failed assassination attempts.

 The house is very busy and limits the number of visitors to go inside, just wait in turn for one of the free guided tours for the best experience.
 The area outside was pretty bonkers, packed with hawkers and South African students all eager to get a selfie doing ‘black power’ clenched fist pumps in the air – a symbol of defiance.